Topics

 Squash, the "protecting sister"

 Even though the corn and the pole beans could be good as a pair, they are better with their third sister.
 This sister is squash or sometimes pumpkin plants.
-Squash is the better option, and the Waltham Butternut Squash is a great type to accompany sweet corn and pole beans.
+Squash is the better option, and the Waltham Butternut Squash is a great variety to accompany sweet corn and pole beans.

 As the squash grows, it provides shade to the ground where the seeds are sprouting.
 This shade keeps the soil from drying out as it gets exposed to sunlight while also helping with weed control.
 Think of it as a living mulch.